3 Effective Scalping Strategies

 This strategy makes use of the overbought (>70) and oversold (<30) zones in the Relative Strength Index (RSI) and two exponential moving averages (EMAs) to identify potential reversal points in the market.

-• Long condition: when the 50 EMA is above the 200 EMA and the price is below the 200 EMA, with RSI below 30.
+• Long condition: when the 50-period EMA is above the 200-period EMA, and the price is below the 200-period EMA, with the RSI below 30.

-• Short condition: when the 50 EMA is below the 200 EMA and the price is above the 200 EMA, with RSI above 70.
+• Short condition: when the 50-period EMA is below the 200-period EMA, and the price is above the 200-period EMA, with the RSI above 70.

-• Take profit: traders may take partial profits when the price returns to the 50 EMA before moving their stop to breakeven.
-Also, they consider closing the position at 20 pips profit.
+• Take profit: traders may take partial profits when the price returns to the 50-period EMA before moving their stop to breakeven.

 2. The Bollinger Bands and Stochastic Strategy